the1lab/1lab/CONTRIBUTING.md

 required, or `[[lub|least-upper-bound]]`.
 White space **should** be used instead of dashes at use sites.

-**Warning**: A wikilink can not span multiple lines.
-If a wikilink would be broken by the line-wrapping rule, try to reword the text so that this doesn't happen; If that's not possible, the line-wrapping rule **may** be ignored.

 ## Linking identifiers

 An Agda identifier that _has been referred to_ in the current module can